masterjhappy/TODOListAPI/README.md

   D:\test\testGlobal\TODOClient-main>npm start

-  e) opeh the application with Chrome browser   http://localhost:4200/
+  e) open the application with Chrome browser   http://localhost:4200/

   if all good you will see the todo list application